bredelings/BAli-Phy/TODO/CategoryStateProperties.md

 of all of those rates, leading to a total of 10 rates.
 Basically, that would be a matter of the rates before/after the dNdS operation.

-We could also consider the rates before/after a fMutSel operation.
+We could also consider the rates before/after a FMutSel operation.

 ## TODO